LogicSpot/Magento_Core/README.md

 ##Features
 - Fix for New Relic Javascript problem occurring on Magento Admin sites when trying to load template in Transactional Emails template screen.
+- Fix for merging css with background images error

 ##Installation
 There are 3 ways of installing Core module: